 A commitment is a state or quality of being dedicated to a cause or activity.
-The company commitments disclosure comprises four classes of commitments, i.e. leases; future capital expenditures that are authorised by the company Board of Directors, both contracted and uncontracted; future operating expenses that are authorised by the company Board of Directors (contracted expenses); and future investments that are authorised by the company Board of Directors.
+The Company's commitments disclosure comprises four classes of commitments, i.e. leases; future capital expenditures that are authorised by the Company's Board of Directors, both contracted and uncontracted; future operating expenses that are authorised by the Company's Board of Directors (contracted expenses); and future investments that are authorised by the Company's Board of Directors.

-1.19 Related Party
+1.19 Related party